 If you have been attacked by a dog in South Carolina, Joye Law Firm’s lawyers want to help you get the compensation you deserve.
 Call Joye Law Firm now or fill out our online contact form for a free claim review and advice about your legal rights.

 In South Carolina, a dangerous dog is to be confined if outdoors or remain indoors to ensure people’s safety.
 Outdoors, a dangerous animal is to be housed within a securely enclosed fence or securely enclosed and locked pen or run area.
 The enclosure is to be clearly marked as containing a dangerous animal (for example, “Dangerous Dog” signs) and must be designed to prevent the general public – including children – from entering.

-Away from the owner’s home, it’s illegal for any individual to bring a dog to a park or facility unless it is crated, caged, or safely restrained by a harness not longer than six feet in the State of South Carolina.
-(Code 1976 § 51-3-145)
+South Carolina law (Code 1976 § 51-3-145) states that it’s unlawful for any individual to bring a dog to a park or facility unless it is crated, caged, or safely restrained by a harness not longer than six feet.

 An owner must also register a dangerous dog with local authorities.
 This requires showing proof of liability insurance or surety bond of at least $50,000 in case the animal causes someone physical injuries such as broken bones, lacerations, punctures of the skin, or any physical injury resulting in death.

 All dog owners are also subject to local ordinances pertaining to obtaining rabies vaccinations as well as local leash laws, and to state law regarding the seizure and quarantine of animals exhibiting symptoms of rabies.